attdevsupport/att-html5-sdk/sdk/doc_src/guides/server_java/README.md

 Run using the command line
 ---

 Once you have compiled the source code and created a .war file, you can run the application using Jetty.
-If you want to deploy the .war file in a different Java servlet container such as Tomcat, you can copy the .war file from  dist/att.war into your servlet container's deployment directory and follow your vendor's instructions for deploying .war files.
+To deploy the .war file in a different Java servlet container such as Tomcat, copy the .war file from dist/att.war into your servlet container's deployment directory and follow your vendor's instructions for deploying .war files.

-To run the application, using the included Jetty server, you can use the included shell script, by typing the following at a command prompt in the sdk/server/java directory:
+To run the application, using the included Jetty server, use the included shell script, by typing the following at a command prompt in the sdk/server/java directory:

     $ sh run.sh

-If your operating system does not support the shell script, you can run the command directly by typing the following at a command prompt in the sdk/server/java directory:
+If your operating system does not support the shell script, run the command directly by typing the following at a command prompt in the sdk/server/java directory:

     $ java -classpath lib/*:webapp/WEB-INF/lib/*:dist/att.jar -Datt.api.conf=conf/att-api.properties com.html5sdk.jetty.EmbeddedServer